 His current research interests include CMOS analogue and mixed-signal integrated circuits for biomedical, sensor and signal processing applications, sensor interfacing readout electronics, telemetry, bioimpedance, sensor design and fabrication, low-cost fabrication techniques for sensors, circuits and interconnects, microfluidics for point-of-care analysis and sensing, flexible and stretchable electronics and soft robotics, conductive composite elastomeric materials, liquid metals and Raman spectroscopy.

-Dr Kassanos is a Senior Member of the IEEE, and a member of the IEEE CAS and SSCS societies and is an active reviewer for multiple conferences and journals.
+Dr Kassanos is a Senior Member of the IEEE, and a member of the IEEE CAS.
+EMB, IM and SSC societies and is an active reviewer for multiple conferences and journals.
 He is a member of the reviewer board of the Wearable Electronics section in Frontiers of Electronics and a member of the Topic Editor team of MDPI Sensors.

 et al., 2020, Self-assembled N-doped Q-dot carbon nanostructures as a SERS-active biosensor with selective therapeutic functionality, Sensors and Actuators B: Chemical, Vol:323, ISSN:0925-4005, Pages:128703-128703